zammad/zammad-org/src/en/documentation/use/basics/zammad-ui.md

   read about a user tab, this means an opened user tab in your sidebar.

 Bottom bar
-: Profile settings and create new ticket button.
+: Personal settings and create new ticket button.
 In case you have additional permissions, there might be a settings and a reporting button as well.

 Zammad immediately saves your current work progress, so you can easily switch between the different areas of Zammad and